 Amendment 85 to the FMP for the Groundfish of the Bering Sea and Aleutian Islands Management Area

-- revise the current Bering Sea and Aleutian Islands management area Pacific cod allocations of total allowable catch among various harvest sectors
+- modifies the current allocations of Bering Sea and Aleutian Islands management area (BSAI) Pacific cod total allowable catch (TAC) among various harvest sectors and seasonal apportionments thereof

-- modify the management of Pacific cod incidental catch in other non-target fisheries
+- modifies the management of Pacific cod incidental catch that occurs in other groundfish fisheries

-- increase the percentage of the Bering Sea Aleutian Island Pacific cod Total Allowable Catch apportioned to the Community Development Quota Program
+In addition, this final rule increases the percentage of the BSAI Pacific cod TAC apportioned to the Community Development Quota (CDQ) Program.

 This final rule is necessary to implement Amendment 85 and reduce uncertainty about the availability of yearly harvests within sectors caused by reallocations and maintain stability among sectors in the BSAI Pacific cod fishery.
 This final rule also is necessary to partially implement recent changes to the Magnuson-Stevens Act that require a total allocation of 10.7 percent of the TAC of each directed fishery to the CDQ Program starting January 1, 2008.
 This final rule is intended to promote the goals and objectives of the Magnuson-Stevens Act, the FMP, and other applicable laws.